Logo of the The Poor Swiss

 A more interesting scenario would be to invest in ETFs on the European Stock Exchanges.
 Again, we look at one entire year of trading.

-When adding currency conversion fees into the scenario, we can see that the results are slightly different, and everything is more expensive.
+When adding currency conversion fees into the scenario, we can see that the results are quite different, and everything is more expensive.
 With this, I would not recommend PostFinance anymore because of its bad currency conversion fee.

 Scenario 3: Withdraw once a year